 iii) A distorted self-concept.

 Slavery’s Racism and violence also resulted in the mental state of Africans in America and the diaspora today that exhibits the symptoms of Post Traumatic Slave Syndrome.

 As such, Get Out, Us, Lovecraft Country and Antebellumas Black Science Fiction works can be understood as expressions of the repressed violent angst felt by African Americans and those Blacks in the diaspora still dominated by Whites who have not had the opportunity to openly express their repressed anger through outward violence towards Whites.

 Africans and Black people in Africa already expressed their open violence towards the White Population as part of the Anti-Colonial Wars of liberation.

 Other than the Haitian Revolution, Africans in America and the diaspora have not violently confronted White Supremacy and purged the violence within them in the same way Africans did in the Anti-Colonial Wars.

 Indeed the success of Martin Luther King’s Civil Rights Movement was predicated on its non-violent approach.

-Nevertheless, it would seem that the Ghost of imminent racial violence they foretold continues to haunt America today and is now finding expression through the medium of Black Science Fiction.
+Nevertheless, it would seem that the Ghost of imminent racial violence continues to haunt America today and is now finding expression through the medium of Black Science Fiction.

 In the final analysis, Get Out, Us, Lovecraft Country and Antebellum are admirable and welcome explorations of the largley ignored issue of repressed African American and Black diaspora violence viewed through the lens of this new wave of Black Science Fiction.

 Nevertheless at the core of each of these works of Black Science Fiction is the question of the repressed violence of Africans in the diaspora while Blacks in Africa have already gone through the stage of open violence towards White Supremacy, and are in a different phase of Catharsis compared to Africans in America and the diaspora who are yet to openly express their violence through open Warfare.